February 14, 2013,

 With your support we continue to participate in key coalitions, thus bringing our unique faith-based perspective to their work and discussions.
 We produced parish materials for distribution.
 We led restorative justice workshops in Ottawa and Winnipeg.
 We delivered a presentation on forgiveness on how corporation-based counsellors could help employees overcome their pain and suffering from the impacts of crime and violence.
 Before year end we will participate in a joint government and NGO roundtable discussion on how compassionate models of justice can overcome the human thirst for vengeance.
 We continue to address local community and student groups on the work of CCJC, based on our faith informed perspective on justice issues.
 In these settings we promote compassionate restorative processes, which we believe is fundamental for the healing and safety of community.

 Several Restorative Justice projects grew from CCJC input in their crucial beginnings.
 There was a university forum on ‘Restorative Justice and CCJC’.
-In Newfoundland, a Federal Government SSHRC grant was granted for a pilot project introducing a relational approach for professional development.* In Ontario, Shalem Mental Health Network initiated an International Institute of Restorative Practices (IIRP) certified Restorative Justice training unit, ‘How to Grow a Restorative Congregation’ to equip faith communities with healing justice.
+In Newfoundland, the province provided a $90,000 grant to introduce Restorative Justice in Newfoundlandschools.
+In Ontario, Shalem Mental Health Network initiated an International Institute of Restorative Practices (IIRP) certified Restorative Justice training unit, ‘How to Grow a Restorative Congregation’ to equip faith communities with healing justice.
 These are among the impacts of CCJC work that nurtures Restorative Justice thinking and practices in a variety of communities across Canada.

 It is up to each one of us to stand behind the conviction of our beliefs and to look for ways to strengthen our collective voice.
 We seek your support to challenge vengeance and retribution as society’s collective response to pain and suffering from violence and crime.
 Join with us as we keep alive the call for compassionate, restorative justice measures in our penal institutions, in our communities and in our public education forums as a means to achieve healing and a restorative world.
 Help us to continue to represent you in this important work.